You Can Call Me Al: Recording and production

 "You Can Call Me Al" was recorded entirely at The Hit Factory in New York City in April 1986; it differs from much of Graceland in that regard, as most of the songs on the album were recorded in numerous locales worldwide.

 Some of the saxophone textures heard on "You Can Call Me Al" were created by Adrian Belew on a guitar synthesizer: "I had written a variety of saxophone emulations from baritone to alto which had a realistic yet unorthodox quality.
 [Simon] spelled out each part exactly as he wanted them for the iconic beginning of the song.
 They may have added real saxophones later but my synthesized saxophones are definitely there as well.
 I’m sure very few people realize that."

 Synthesizer player Rob Mounsey arranged and conducted the horn section of eight brass instruments and a bass saxophone, and contributed heavily to the track's arrangement and groove.
-The song features a bass run performed by Bakithi Kumalo; the solo is palindromic, as the second half is the first played backwards.
+The song features a bass run performed by Bakithi Kumalo who recorded one measure of descending notes.
+To extend that for the song's break, the tape was reversed to create an ascending measure.
 The decision to reverse the recording was made by Simon's long-time engineer Roy Halee, who noted in a later interview that this type of experimentation was common in order to make the songs more interesting.
 The penny whistle solo was performed by jazz musician Morris Goldberg.

 After the song's completion, it was mixed at The Hit Factory alongside the rest of Graceland, at an average of two days per song.
 The fast pace of Simon's vocals made them difficult to mix over the numerous instruments in the backing track.
 After much work on the track, Halee used tape delays feeding separately into the two audio channels, which made the vocals clear.